Dartmoor Preservation Association: Constitution, objectives and policies

 The DPA Constitution, objectives and policies are published on the DPA web site.

 The objectives enshrined in the constitution are the protection, preservation and enhancement in the public interest of the landscape, antiquities, flora and fauna, natural beauty, cultural heritage and scientific interest of Dartmoor.
 Also the protection and preservation of public access to and on Dartmoor subject to the ancient rights of commoners.
 Co-operation with the commoners and any organisation in achieving DPA objectives, also the study of and the recording and publication of information upon the antiquities, history and natural history of Dartmoor.
-There is also an interest in the acquisition of land and rights to further DPA objectives, concomitant with being a charity.

 The DPA has twenty-two policies listed on its web site: regarding access and rights of way, fencing, protecting monuments, diverse habitats, bracken, china clay quarrying, military training and live firing, hill farming and small scale traditional local industries, quarrying, television and telephone masts, wind farms, planning applications, housing developments, woodlands and forestry, ponies, swaling, and recreational activities.

-Logo

-The DPA logo incorporates a representation of a Dartmoor rock feature known as Bowerman's Nose.
-The logo that includes a representation of Nun's Cross appeared on the DPA Dartmoor Newsletter No. 48, October 1966, with a comment that designs based on the initial letters DPA had been exhausted.
-The simpler logo appeared in November 1969, when Newsletter 52 carried the logo with "DPA" on it.
-This was replaced in 2004 with the multicoloured logo.